menu icon

 • ¼ cup maple syrup

-• 1 tbsp rum (or 1 tsp vanilla extract)
+• 1 tablespoon rum (or 1 teaspoon vanilla extract)

 Instructions